microsoft/botbuilder-js/libraries/botbuilder-dialogs-adaptive/etc/botbuilder-dialogs-adaptive.api.md

 import { ImportResolverDelegate } from 'botbuilder-lg';
 import { IntExpression } from 'adaptive-expressions';
 import { ListStyle } from 'botbuilder-dialogs';
+import { MemoryScope } from 'botbuilder-dialogs';
 import { ModelResult } from 'botbuilder-dialogs';
 import { NumberExpression } from 'adaptive-expressions';
 import { ObjectExpression } from 'adaptive-expressions';
+import { PathResolver } from 'botbuilder-dialogs';
 import { PromptOptions } from 'botbuilder-dialogs';
 import { Recognizer } from 'botbuilder-dialogs';
 import { RecognizerConfiguration } from 'botbuilder-dialogs';